 This Witches Brew Hot Chocolate is a Halloween Hot Chocolate that's both fun and easy to make in just a few minutes!
-It's the perfect spooky hot drink for trick or treaters during Halloween season, either on a chilly Halloween night after a long night of trick or treating, for Halloween parties or a scary movie night watching horror movies!
-This Witches brew drink is not only popular at Halloween, but it's also ideal for any type of witch themed party!
+It's the perfect spooky hot drink for trick-or-treaters during the Halloween season, either on a chilly Halloween night after a long night of trick or treating, for Halloween parties, or for a scary movie night watching horror movies!
+This Witches brew drink is not only popular at Halloween, but it's also ideal for any type of witch-themed party!
 It was inspired by my Witches Brew Spumoni Trifle (with jello worms).

-This Halloween hot cocoa only requires a few ingredients:
+This Halloween hot cocoa only requires a few simple ingredients:

 - white hot chocolate * I used Candy Cane White Hot Chocolate (it's really good!) because that's the only one I could find, but you could use any type